Fedik/FullAJAX/README.md

 #FullAJAX - official version on github
 ##What is FullAJAX?
-FullAJAX = AJAX (Asynchronous JavaScript and XML) + AHAH (Asynchronous HTML and HTTP) - technology conversion websites and web applications in AJAX
+ FullAJAX = AJAX (Asynchronous JavaScript and XML) + AHAH (Asynchronous HTML and HTTP)

+ Technology conversion websites and web applications in AJAX

 Some base info: